agnopm/ports/README.md

 ## Project structure

-One of the goals of `agno` is to be OS agnostic (assuming your OS is POSIX compatible).
+One of the goals of `agnopm` is to be OS agnostic (assuming your OS is POSIX compatible).
 But not all of the software required to build is POSIX compatible.
 For example, there is `make` and `gmake` in OpenBSD, `gmake` being GNU's `make`.
 Some software you can't compile without `gmake` but you can with `make`.